HomeDev GuideAPI Reference

 Control fragment number and length

-By default, the entire field is highlighted and retrieved.
-This is usually desired for shorter fields, but for longer fields, you probably want to extract one or a few fragments instead.
+Optimizely Search & Navigation, by default, retrieves and highlights the entire field, which you usually want for shorter fields.
+Still, you probably want to extract one or a few fragments for longer fields instead.
 To achieve this, set the NumberOfFragments property on the HighlightSpec instance.

 You can also control the length of fragments by setting the FragmentSize property.
-If you do not, the server default value of 100 is used.
+If you do not, it uses the server default value of 100.

 📘